-These workout propositions are “smart”, so if the last night rest has not been positive it will not propose an excessively hard workout.
-Similarly, if your activity history indicates you've had a strong workout, it won't tell you to go out for a running interval session.
+These training suggestions are "smart", so if the previous night's rest has not been positive, it will not suggest an excessively hard workout.
+Likewise, if your activity history indicates that you have had a hard workout, it will not tell you to go out and do an interval running session.

 And as you see in the picture, depending on the training you recommend it also offers small animations explaining what is the exercise to perform.